Apoorva-Kulkarni96/predict-the-category-of-species-of-Iris-Flower/README.md

 ### Conclusion:

-1)All setosa flowers are correctly classified by our model
+1) All setosa flowers are correctly classified by our model

 2) 12 versicolor flowers are correctly classified and 1 versicolor is wrongly classified as viginica

-3)All 11 virginica are correctly classified by our model
+3) All 11 virginica are correctly classified by our model